Just Keep Turning Up

 Read moreWe are a movement of tens of thousands of Christians seeking to be more like Jesus as we love our neighbour.

-Read our February 2026 News Update as Gershon Nimbalker reflects on reimagining power in a world of plenty.
+Read our March 2026 News Update as Gershon Nimbalker reflects on following Jesus in a time of war.